 Should You Get a Union Bank CD Account?

 The CD rates from Union Bank are not competitive.
 The only exception is that some CD terms offer an interest rate greater than 2% if you make an initial deposit of $10,000 or more.
 If you can afford that initial deposit, Union Bank is worth considering.
-Otherwise you should consider another bank.
+Otherwise, you should consider another bank.

 Some banks may offer a great short-term rate but a lackluster long-term rate or vice versa.
 Make sure you choose an account based on your individual goals.
 If you aren’t sure exactly how you can use a CD to maximize your earnings, consider talking to a financial advisor.
-An advisor can walk you though different CD options.
+An advisor can walk you through different CD options.
 He or she could also help you to create a comprehensive financial plan that covers all of your savings goals and how you can meet them.